lsantucc/SpeechLink/README.md

 NOTE: To run WhisperX with CUDA support, you need Torch with CUDA.
 By default, installing WhisperX will install Torch with CPU support **ONLY**.

-We recommend you to visit this page to get a GPU compatible Torch version for your system after installing WhisperX (https://pytorch.org/get-started/locally/)
+If you have an NVIDIA GPU, we recommend you to visit this page to get a GPU compatible Torch version for your system after installing WhisperX (https://pytorch.org/get-started/locally/)